 2. Impaired Glucose Tolerance (IGT)

 From a medical standpoint, these conditions should be regarded as early Diabetes.
 The development of Diabetes is a long process that usually spans a period of 10-20 years.
 During this time, the process of insulin resistance is going on.
 Insulin Resistance is the underlying cause for IFG and IGT.
+For this reason, many individuals already suffer from complications of insulin resistance by the time they become diabetic.

 Diagnosis of Impaired Fasting Glucose